MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA_Dashboard/MyA_DB_After_hours.md

 **Note:** After hours is an estimate only and is not meant to reflect actual hours worked.
 You can compare how we calculate the times for [Meetings](MyA_DB_Meetings.md) and for [Email](MyA_DB_Emails.md).

-See [After hours tips](../../Overview/Tips.md#tips-for-after-hours) for suggestions related to work-life balance.
+See [Tips for after hours](../../Overview/Tips.md#tips-for-after-hours) for suggestions related to work-life balance.